-My lovely friend Lauren gave me a ton of good information about Disney World, like making dinner reservations 90 days out and when to get our fastpasses, so a special shout out to her before I dive into our Epcot experience (her and her husband’s favorite park).
+Side note: My friend Lauren gave us a ton of good information about Disney World – like making dinner reservations 90 days out and when to get our fastpasses – so a special shout out to her before I dive into our Epcot experience (her and her husband’s favorite park).

 First up was the new Frozen ride, which I am glad we had a Fastpass for.
 The ride was cute but not worth the 2 hour lineup for it.
 I’m also stating to wonder… how many slow-moving boat rides can Disney make?!

 Having not really eaten breakfast, we were ready for lunch quickly after.
-We went for tacos + margs in Mexico and it was really nice to just sit for a bit.
-We enjoyed the water views and the breeze in that hot FL sun.
-The company wasn’t too bad either. 🙂
+We went for tacos + margs in “Mexico” and it was really nice to just sit for a bit.
+Plus the water views and breeze in that hot FL sun didn’t hurt.

-Next we walked around and went on some more rides but were really just killing time before our next meal.
-Hah 🙂
+We walked around and went a few rides after, but were really just killing time before our next meal. 🙂

 Dinner was at Le Cellier, the Canadian steakhouse.
-People raved about this place.
-And, being that I married a Canadian, we had to go.
+People raved about this place and, being that I married a Canadian, we had to go.
 Sadly we were both disappointed with the food.
-The experience was great; it was nice to go to a fancier sit-down restaurant in Disney World and our server was kind (obviously, he was from Canada), but we were more impressed with the bread basket than the filets.
-Not the best sign.
-My recommendation would be to go here for the dessert and to try ice wine but save your money and eat dinner somewhere else.
+The experience was nice; it was cool to go to a fancier sit-down restaurant in Disney World and our server was kind (obviouslyyyy being from Canada and all), but we were more impressed with the bread basket than the filets….
+Not a good sign at all.

-The punchline is, when we got off the ride I immediately requested we go on it again, having had the time of my life on it.
+Of course, the punchline is, when we got off, I immediately requested we go on it again, having had the time of my life on it.
 What a relief for my Grandpa! 🙂

 Ok, back to our honeymoon!
 After more rides, we went to lunch at Jungle Navigation Skipper Canteen, which was one of my top 2 favorite places in Disney World.
-It was a nice air conditioned break from the heat and the menu had the most vegetables I saw there.
+It was a nice air conditioned break from the heat and the menu had the most vegetables I saw in the entire park.
+Haha

-We went to dinner that night at Be Our Guest, which I heard was hard to get reseverations for so I was proud of our planning.
-This restaurant is in the beasts and Belle’s castle, which was cool to see, and they have a 3 course prefixed menu.
+Well rested, we went to dinner that night at Be Our Guest, which I heard was hard to get reservations for, so I was proud of our planning.
+The restaurant is in the beasts and Belle’s castle and features a 3 course prefixed menu.
 The big draw though is the “grey stuff” you get for dessert.
-It is indeed delicious (after I figured out what it was!
-I can’t enjoy food or tastes that I can’t place).
+It is indeed delicious, y’all.

 Turns out I must have gotten my fill of Disney Land when we went a few years ago because I was ready to leave Magic Kingdom after dinner.
 We went to the Boardwalk in the search of souvenirs but quickly aborted mission for something a little more lively!
 Cue Disney Springs.
 Ah, this place was actual magic for this soon to be 30 year old.

 Another highlight of the evening was when we caught a skipper just in time to hop on the last boat heading our way.
-It could have been just the excitement of perfect timing or maybe it was the beer but for whatever reason, Mike and I loved that boat ride home.
+It could have been just the excitement of perfect timing or maybe the beer but for whatever reason, Mike and I loved that boat ride home!

-Our last day was spilt in between Animal Kingdom and Hollywood Studios.
-Animal Kingdom was a jammed few hours on rides between our fast passes, some short lines, and opting to go as “single riders” instead of together to bypass waits.
-If you’re fine going solo on a ride, I recommend trying the single riders hack.
-It is such a time saver!
+Our last day was spilt between Animal Kingdom and Hollywood Studios.
+Animal Kingdom was a jammed few hours of rides stacked on rides; between our fast passes, some short lines, and opting to go as single riders instead of together to bypass longer lines.